 Board of Older Adult Advisors (BOAAs)

-To increase health researchers’ engagement of older people, CARE coordinates two community advisory boards, called Boards of Older Adult Advisors (BOAAs).
+To increase health researchers’ engagement of older people, the Center for Aging Research and Education (CARE) coordinates two community advisory boards, called Boards of Older Adult Advisors (BOAAs).
 BOAA meetings are co-facilitated by CARE and the Wisconsin Network for Research Support.
-Madison BOAA members predominantly identify as Black, with diverse personal and professional backgrounds.
-Rural BOAA members all identify as white, and include military veterans, farmers, and residents of under-resourced communities.
-Health researchers meet with one or both BOAAs to get their input throughout the research process, from study design to recruiting materials to data analysis to dissemination strategies.
+There is a Madison BOAA and a Rural BOAA, which health researchers can meet with one or both boards to get their input throughout the research process, from study design to recruiting materials to data analysis to dissemination strategies.

 The Madison Metropolitan School District